-High Mas: Carnival and the Poetics of Caribbean Photography is a book of images and essays inspired by the art of Mas in Trinidad and my own fear of blindness since being diagnosed with glaucoma in 2007.
+I’m pleased to announce the publication of High Mas: Carnival and the Poetics of Caribbean Culture by the University Press of Mississippi.
+High Mas is a book of images and essays inspired by the art of Mas in Trinidad, the practice of Caribbean photography as a rhetoric of seeing, and my own fear of blindness.

 Here’s the abstract: High Mas: Carnival and the Poetics of Caribbean Culture is a book of contemporary Caribbean thought and practice.
 In it, Kevin Adonis Browne combines the arts of photography and the lyric essay to devise a way of seeing the Caribbean, the world, and the self.
 Responding to the myths and crises of identity, of nation, and of belonging that persist in the region, High Mas complicates assumptions about Trinidad Carnival as an exemplary festival of local freedoms.
 Instead, Browne explores the spirit of Mas as a deeply generative means of vernacular expression.
 Using the performance of Mas as a lens for reading the contemporary Caribbean, Browne draws particular inspiration from the performances of Blue Devils, La Diablesse, and Moko Jumbies—all of whom were photographed by the author between 2014 and 2017.